Signing the Constitution September 17, 1787 Painting by Howard Chandler Christy

 a.
 The delegates didn’t like any of the alternatives.
-On July 17 electing the President by popular vote was voted down 9 states to 1!
+On July 17, 1787 James Wilson’s proposal to elect the President by popular vote was voted down 9 states to 1!
 The Founding Fathers really didn’t want the people electing the President directly.
-(See my blog post “There were five reasons why the Founding Fathers didn’t want the people directly electing the President in 1787.)
+(See Steve Scott’s blog post “Six reasons why the Founding Fathers didn’t want the people to elect the President”, September 27, 2020 at AllUSCitizensShouldVote.com)

-The other main option was Congress selecting the President, like they do in Great Britain where Parliament selects the Prime Minister.
-The Founding Fathers decided to have Congress select the President.
+After realizing that his proposal to have the president selected by popular vote would never be approved by the other constitutional convention delegates James Wilson proposed a version of the Electoral College to select the president.
+But after much debate the Founding Fathers rejected his Electoral College plan too and instead decided to have Congress select the president, like they do in Great Britain with parliament selecting their prime minister.
 But they really weren’t happy with this choice either because the President would then be too dependent on Congress for his job and they wanted to maintain the independence of the presidency as a check on Congress becoming too powerful in the new government.

 b.
 After spending four months debating and arguing in the hot Philadelphia summer away from their families, farms and businesses, by the end of the Convention in September the Founding Fathers wanted desperately to go home.
-The didn’t have any interest in another long debate on how to select the president.
+Then the Committee on Postponed Parts recommended on September 4(the Constitutional Convention ended two weeks later on September 17) that the best way to select the president was not to have Congress select the president but to use the Electoral College.
+After the the committee had made a some improvements to the Electoral College plan, the convention delegates went along with their recommendation because they liked better the committee’s new and improved version of the Electoral College and they didn’t have any interest in another long debate on how to select the president.

 c.
 Since everyone knew George Washington would be the first President, and that he would be great, they didn’t have to worry about how well the Electoral College would actually work for the first 8 years of the Constitution.
 So like good politicians they could leave the problem of the best way to select the President to be finally solved by future politicians.

-The biggest reason the Founding Fathers finally chose the Electoral College to select the President was that all of the political factions at the Convention got something out of the Electoral College system, except James Wilson who wanted the President elected directly by the people and Alexander Hamilton who wanted the President to serve for life (subject to “good” behavior).
+But the biggest reason the Founding Fathers finally chose the Electoral College to select the President was that all of the political factions at the convention got something out of the Electoral College system, except James Wilson who wanted the President elected directly by the people and Alexander Hamilton who wanted the President to serve for life.

 - The states liked it because each state legislature would decide how to choose its own Electors.